shoveyourgaggingorderupyourarse/oireachtasdata/publicwhip-xml/README.md

 --------

 We are able only to release information which has actually been published by the Debates Office at Leinster House.
-They are VERY BAD AT THEIR JOB -- the contents of oireachtasdebates.oireachtas.ie are often unintelligably-corrupt, very incomplete, and sometimes downright incorrect.
+They are sometimes VERY BAD at this -- the contents of oireachtasdebates.oireachtas.ie are often unintelligably-corrupt, very incomplete, and sometimes downright incorrect.
 Therefore we make *no assurances* that contents are complete.

 The text in these files is (c) Oireachtas Copyright, each file to its original year of transcription.
 The Copyright